undur/vermilingua-maven-plugin/README.md

 * Default location for WebObjects bundle resources is `src/main/woresources` rather than `src/main/resources` (which is now reserved for Java classpath resources As God Intended).
-* `flattenComponents` defaults to true (WO doesn't know how to locate components in sub-folders in production anyway).
+* `flattenComponents` defaults to true and cannot be changed (WO doesn't know how to locate components in sub-folders in production anyway).
 * When building applications, `${build.finalName}` (set in the POM) will only affect the name of the WOA folder.
 The insides of two WOAs made from the same project, but compiled with different `finalName`s, will look exactly the same.

 ## Work in progress

-* Applications: Currently only generates a WOA bundle (i.e. does not generate split install artifacts nor compressed artifacts).
+* Currently only generates the WOA bundle for Applications (i.e. does not generate split install artifacts/compressed artifacts).
 * `flattenResources` has not yet been implemented.